CattyLang/cattylang-syntax-highlighter/README.md

-# catlang-syntax-highlighter
+# cattylang-syntax-highlighter
-Syntax highlighting for CatLang
+Syntax highlighting for CattyLang